Hypergraph removal with polynomial bounds: Proofs of Lemmas and

-We now describe our approach for proving Lemma \ref{lemma1} (the approach for Lemma \ref{lemma2} is analogous).
-Let $I \subseteq V(F)$ be a set of vertices so that the $2$-shadow of $F$ induces on $I$ a graph containing a cycle, and so that $|e \cap I| \leq 2$ for every $e \in E(F)$.
-Let $S$ be the graph induced on $I$ by the $2$-shadow of $F$.
-We first use the approach of \cite{Alon} in order to construct a graph consisting of many edge-disjoint copies of $S$ yet containing few copies of $S$ altogether.
+We now describe our approach for proving Lemma \ref{lemma1} (the approach for Lemma \ref{lemma2} is similar).
+Let $I \subseteq V(F)$ be a set of vertices so that the $2$-shadow of $F$ induced on $I$ is a cycle $C_t$, $t \geq 4$.
+Then $|I \cap e| \leq 2$ for every $e \in E(F)$.
+We first use a construction from \cite{Alon}, giving a $t$-partite graph which consists of many edge-disjoint canonical copies of $C_t$, yet contains only few canonical copies of $C_t$ altogether.
 The second step is then to extend the graph thus constructed into a $k$-graph containing many edge-disjoint copies of $F$ yet few copies of $F$.
 The following lemma will help us in performing this extension.
 For $\ell \geq 1$, two sets are called {\em $\ell$-disjoint} if their intersection has size at most $\ell-1$.
 Two subgraphs of a hypergraph are called $\ell$-disjoint if their vertex-sets are $\ell$-disjoint.
+In what follows, when considering an $s$-partite hypergraph with parts $V_1,\dots,V_s$, we will refer to the edges as sets or $s$-tuples, interchangeably.
+Moreover, we will use both set notation and $s$-tuple notation.
+For example, for $F \in V_1 \times \dots \times V_s$, we write $F(i)$ for the $i$'th coordinate of $F$; and for $F_1,F_2 \in V_1 \times \dots \times V_s$, we write $F_1 \cap F_2$ for the intersection of $F_1,F_2$ as sets.